 The model’s origin must be placed at the bottom portion, starting to count from the minimum coordinates at X, Y, and Z.

 Figure 1 highlights a block model origin at the corner of the first block and the coordinates on its centroid.

 Each software uses its own conventions for data format, naming and numbering systems, etc. These differences should be observed to prevent conflicts when transiting data from multiple software, each one for one specificity.

 What you must know:

-MiningMath uses indexes (IJK) for which IZ starts upwards (Figure 5a).
+MiningMath uses coordinates (X,Y,Z) for which Z, which represents the elevation, starts upwards (Figure 3a).

-There is no right or wrong convention, but there is a correct procedure for each software, as shown in Figure 5.
+There is no right or wrong convention, but there is a correct procedure for each software.